ansible/ansible/docs/docsite/rst/user_guide/windows_performance.rst

     }
     Optimize-PowershellAssemblies

 PowerShell is used by every Windows Ansible module.
-This optimisation reduces the time PowerShell takes to start up, removing that overhead from every invocation.
+This optimization reduces the time PowerShell takes to start up, removing that overhead from every invocation.

 This snippet uses `the native image generator, ngen <https://docs.microsoft.com/en-us/dotnet/framework/tools/ngen-exe-native-image-generator#WhenToUse>`_